| | | | | |

 • Write a story about a magical Easter egg that hatches into something unexpected.

-• Describe how to set up the best Easter egg hunt ever—include step-by-step instructions.
+• Describe how to set up the best Easter egg hunt ever.
+Include clear step-by-step instructions.

 • Should Easter candy be healthy or sugary?
-Write a persuasive paragraph.
+Write a persuasive paragraph with at least two supporting reasons.

 easter activities bundle